-Ref Observation Action Responsibility Priority (High, Medium or Low) Schedule 12 Clause 4 What thinking has gone into the establishment of £50,000 as the threshold?
+Ref Observation Action Responsibility Priority (High, Medium or Low) here for tie or its contractor to do the inspection (this may be covered by the use of 'designated person' but does tie have the power to demand to be designated?)
+Schedule 12, Clause 1 hedule 12, There should be two final inspections: Need to consider our David Powell M Schedule 12, Clause 3.1 Not clear whether this clause provides for a single intermediate inspection or as many as the Client requires?
+Please advise - as many as required, subject to not causing disruption Iain Bowler L Schedule 12 Clause 4 What thinking has gone into the establishment of £50,000 as the threshold?
 How easily could this be exceeded?
 Please advise David Powell M Schedule 12, Clause 4 & Clause 5 What is the leverage tie has to get the cash deposit or bond put in place?
 Couldn't we have a retention from the periodic payments?
-Please advise lain Bowler Μ Schedule 12, Part 2, Clause 2.2 What is a "satisfactory standard of cleanliness"?
+Please advise - the Contractor would be in breach of the agreement Iain Bowler М Schedule 12, Part 2, Clause 2.2 What is a "satisfactory standard of cleanliness"?
 Surely a more objective measure is required?
-Please advise lain Bowler L Schedule 12?
+Please advise - cleaning is within operator specification - to discuss whether this standard can be imposed at all. lain Bowler L Schedule 12?
 Not clear whether there are or should be obligations on the train maintainer to deliver specified levels of presentation and operational equipment on the tram - for example who is responsible for maintain any on tram CCTV or PIS?
+Where is this dealt with?
+This should be dealt with under the Availability Criteria through compliance with the Tram Maintenance Specification - the return condition also deals with this to the extent that these are within the specification at Part 2, para lain Bowler Н

+Ref Observation Action Responsibility , , , , ,

+or Low)

+1.2.
+Note Minor and Major

+Defects lists to be provided by

+tie.
+Fo ormatted

-Where is this dealt with? lain Bowler Н Schedule 12?
-Also shouldn't there be obligations relating to working doors, undamaged windows, graffiti etc the effect of which would be to require the tram to be withdrawn from service or not be put in to service.
-Where is this dealt with? lain Bowler Н
+Schedule 12?
+Also shouldn't there be obligations relating to working doors, Where is this dealt with?
+The lain Bowler Н

+undamaged windows, graffiti etc the effect of which would be Tram Maintenance

+to require the tram to be withdrawn from service or not be Specification should cover

+put in to service. these points, except for Minor

+Defects these would then

+mean that the Availability

+Criteria was not met and

+would lead to a Tram being

+treated as a Tram Maintainer

+Late Tram